 Outside of work, my leisure activities have certainly been curtailed by working on my recently completed Masters degree.
 Now that I am finished, I am doing my best to catch up on my reading, baking, gardening and socializing.
 We have a house where friends and family often drop by for dinner.
 Most excitingly, I recently took up springboard and tower diving again after a decades long hiatus.

+This is an installment of our Scholar in Highlight series, in which we feature a CHES scholar and their impact in their areas of research and innovation.
+In doing so, we hope to help propagate ideas throughout the community and provide a mechanism by which CHES members may identify opportunities for collaboration and expertise sharing.
 This issue focuses on Dr. Cary Cuncic, a General Internist in the Department of Medicine and a graduate of CHES' Clinical Educator Fellowship program with her Masters of Medical Education at the University of Dundee.
 Dr. Cuncic completed her undergraduate MD at McMaster University and completed an internal medicine residency at UBC.
 Dr. Cuncic's administrative roles have included Undergraduate Internal Medicine Site Lead, Associate Director of the Internal Medicine Residency Programme, and Clerkship Director for Undergraduate Internal Medicine.
 She is currently the Associate Curriculum Director for the MD Undergraduate Programme, focusing on years 3 and 4.

 What is your favorite part of the educational process?
 What keeps you inspired?